Hougang United FC

 Hougang United Football Club is a professional football club based in Hougang, Singapore.
 The club competes in the Singapore Premier League, the top tier of Singaporean football.

 Founded in 1998 as Marine Castle United, the club changed its name to Hougang United in 2011.
 Nicknamed the Cheetahs, Hougang United has played its home games at Hougang Stadium since its formation.

-Currently, the club is playing its home games at the Jalan Besar Stadium, as the Hougang Stadium is undergoing renovation.
+Throughout the club history, they have won 1 Singapore Cup in the 2022 season.

 History

+Beginning and breakthrough (1988–2001)

+The club was founded as Marine Castle United Football Club in 1988 as a National Football League team which was formed by Newcastle United fans in the Marine Parade area.
+The club was nicknamed the Dolphins.